 All references in this management's discussion and analysis of financial condition and results of operations, or MD&A, to the "Company", "ProMIS", "we", "us", or "our" refer to ProMIS Neurosciences Inc., unless otherwise indicated or the context requires otherwise.
-The following MD&A is prepared as of June 30, 2022 for the year ended December 31, 2021 and 2020 and for the three months ended March 31, 2022 and 2021 and should be read in conjunction with the audited consolidated financial statements for the year ended December 31, 2021 and 2020 and the unaudited condensed consolidated interim financial statements for the three months ended March 31, 2022 and 2021 (collectively, the "Financial Statements"), which have been prepared by management in accordance with United States generally accepted accounting principles ("U.S. GAAP") as issued by the Financial Accounting Standards Board ("FASB").
-All dollar amounts refer to United States dollars, except as stated otherwise.
+The following MD&A is prepared as of November 8, 2022 for the three and six months ended June 30, 2022 and years ended December 31, 2021 and 2020 and should be read in conjunction with the audited consolidated financial statements for the years ended December 31, 2021 and 2020 and the unaudited condensed consolidated interim financial statements for the three and six months ended June 30, 2022 and 2021 included in this Registration Statement/prospectus (collectively, the "Financial Statements"), which have been prepared by management in accordance with GAAP as issued by the FASB.
+All dollar amounts refer to U.S. dollars, except as stated otherwise.
 Unless otherwise stated herein, all share and per share numbers relating to the Company's Common Shares prior to the effectiveness of the Reverse Share Split have been adjusted to give effect to the Reverse Share Split.